 The LiquiSonic® Measurement technology is used in various processes and production streams to detect concentration and thus optimize quality and productivity.
-Another application field of the measurement technology is in the downstream process of chlor gas drying.
-The chlor gas must be freed from its water content, otherwise chlorohydrate forms and the corrosion behavior continuously increases at a moisture content above 30 ppm.
+Another application field of the measurement technology is in the downstream process of chlorine gas drying.
+The chlorine gas must be freed from its water content, otherwise, it leads to the formation of chlorine hydrate and the corrosion behavior continuously increases at a moisture content above 30 ppm.

 Advantage of sound velocity over conductivity and density

-The process of chlor gas drying is based on passing the gas through absorption towers (scrubbers), in which the water content in the chlor gas is chemically bound by concentrated sulfuric acid (H2SO4) is chemically bound.
-Sulfuric acid is used as a drying agent because it has hygroscopic properties, meaning a strong attraction to water.
+The process of chlorine gas drying is based on the passage of the gas through the absorption towers (scrubbers), where the water content in the chlorine gas is chemically bound by concentrated sulfuric acid (H2SO4) Sulfuric acid is used as a drying agent because it has hygroscopic properties, meaning a strong attraction to water.

-The moist chlor passes through several scrubbers during drying, with the concentration of H2SO4 increasing from scrubber to scrubber.
-The higher the H2SO4- concentration, the higher the absorption efficiency (or effectiveness of drying).
-In this regard, the last scrubber contains a highly concentrated H2SO4 (90 – 96 %), da die Wasseranteile im Chlorgas auf wenige ppm (< 30) reduziert werden.
-Durch die Entziehung der Wasseranteile im Chlorgas, kommt es zu einer Verdünnung der Schwefelsäure in den Scrubbern.
-The verdünnte H2SO4 is passed into the previous scrubbers with lower H2SO4 concentrations.
+The moist chlorine passes through several scrubbers during drying, with the concentration of H2SO4 increasing from scrubber to scrubber.
+The higher the H2SO4- is concentrated, the higher the absorption efficiency (or drying effectiveness).
+In this regard, the last scrubber contains a highly concentrated H2SO4 (90 – 96%), as the water content in the chlorine gas is reduced to less than 30 ppm.
+By removing the water content in the chlorine gas, the sulfuric acid in the scrubbers becomes diluted.
+The diluted H2SO4 is then directed to the previous scrubbers with lower H2SO4 concentrations.

-The measurement system LiquiSonic® 30 enables the measurement of sulfuric acid concentration via sound velocity as well as highly accurate temperature measurement.
-Through inline concentration analysis with LiquiSonic® sensors the process of chlor gas drying is analyzable around the clock and guarantees an exact real-time analysis of the sulfuric acid concentration.
+The measurement system LiquiSonic® 30 enables the measurement of sulfuric acid concentration using sound velocity as well as highly accurate temperature measurement.
+Through inline concentration analysis with LiquiSonic® sensors the process of chlorine gas drying can be analyzed around the clock and guarantees an exact real-time analysis of the sulfuric acid concentration.
 Through precise monitoring of the sulfuric acid concentration in the respective absorption towers using the measurement system LiquiSonic® 30 the desired effectiveness of chlorine gas drying is ensured at all times.

 The installation of the sensors takes place in the DN80 transport lines of the absorption towers.